provable-things/proof-verification-tool/README.md

 ## Version 0.2.1

-The `proof-verification-tool` allows users to _verify if an Oraclize proofs is valid_.
+The `proof-verification-tool` allows users to _verify if an Oraclize proof is valid_.

 It can be used: